davidh16/Plant-Manager/README.md

 There are few employees that have been already created.

-username : admina
+username : admina,
-password : admin
+password : admin,
-access_level : admin
+access_level : admin,

-username : eliotg
+username : eliotg,
-password : password
+password : password,
-access_level : warehouse_manager
+access_level : warehouse_manager,

-username : johns
+username : johns,
-password : password
+password : password,
-access_level : shif_manager
+access_level : shif_manager,

-username : mackp
+username : mackp,
-password : password
+password : password,
-access_level : worker
+access_level : worker,

 Testing is done by Postman, there is Postman collection which can be imported.